SUMMARY

 Location : Jaipur

-Visit the sprawling City Palace, once home to the Maharaja: an amazing complex that's home to various colourful courtyard gates, fascinating museums displaying royal costumes and weaponry.
-The palace continues to be a royal residence even after the Jaipur kingdom merged with the Indian Union in 1949.
-Then it’s on to the distinctive five-storied Hawa Mahal, or Palace of Winds, with its detailed honeycombed facade filled with concealed windows.
-The impressive structure makes it the most photographed building in the country, after the Taj.
-Royal maidens once watched the streets below through the fabulous jali (lattice screens), which hid them from prying male eyes.
-Today snake charmers and fortune-tellers ply their trade below the same hideaway.
-The rest of the day is free to explore or to find a spot to people watch and relax.
+Today, you’ll all visit the sprawling City Palace, once home to the Maharaja – an amazing complex home to colourful courtyard gates, museums displaying royal costumes and old weaponry.
+Then, it’s on to the five-storied Hawa Mahal, or Palace of Winds, with its detailed honeycombed outside filled with windows.
+The impressive structure makes it the most photographed building in the country, after the Tj Mahal!
+The rest of the day is free to explore with your family or to find a spot to people watch and relax.

 Day :7